 Why Is Talking About Addiction Recovery with Your Children Necessary?

 No matter where you are in your recovery, it is likely that part of what got you here was the shattering realization that your addiction was harmful to your children.
 You knew they deserved a better parent than the one you are when lost in the addictive cycle.
-It is also likely-whether or not they’ve ever seen you in the throes of your particular substance or process use-that your children recognized things such as:
+In addition, whether or not they’ve ever seen you in the throes of your particular substance or process use, your children recognized things such as:

 Healing through Honesty

 The fundamental problem of addiction is that it separates you from yourself and from your reality.
 It may have disconnected you from the emotional truths that you were too hurt, fearful, immature, or uncomfortable to confront.
 The dissociative, escapist quality of addiction is likely the very reason you became entrapped by habitual behaviors in the first place.
 Recovery can only happen when you lay down those old tendencies to hide from the discomfort of our present circumstances and from the pain and confusion of our past.

 The majority of people who experience addiction report problematic childhoods, such as:

 - Discomfort around identity

 You have to be willing to look closely at the picture of your past and the way your stories have informed who you are today.
 In addition, you have to be willing to examine who you are in each present moment, even and especially when it is uncomfortable.